imxieyi/iosu/README.md

 # iosu!

 ## Introduction
 This is an ios port of the rhythm game [osu!](https://osu.ppy.sh).
-It is written in Swift based on [SpriteKit](https://developer.apple.com/spritekit/) framework. **It is just for fun**.
+It is written in Swift based on [SpriteKit](https://developer.apple.com/spritekit/) framework. **It is just a hobby project**.
 So don't expect that I can make it full functional in a short time.
 Most importantly, I'm using a hackintosh for developing.
 So if it stops working, I cannot continue developing until it is fixed.
 Also, I don't have much time to spend on this project.
 But you can still watch the progress.

-**In order to prevent some hidden violations, I have migrated the project to my personal gitlab server.**

 ## What has been done
  - Scan beatmaps imported by iTunes